mattneub/RubyFrontier/README.md

 > <http://www.apeth.com/RubyFrontierDocs/default.html>

 However, the docs are also included in RubyFrontier, and they are themselves a RubyFrontier Web site, so they are a demonstration (and test) of RubyFrontier.
 Choose RubyFrontier > Build RubyFrontier Docs.
-After a heart-stopping pause, the documentation Web site will be built in a new folder on your Desktop and the first page of the site will open in your browser.
+After a heart-stopping pause, the documentation Web site will be built in a new folder on your Desktop and the first page of the site should open in your browser.
 Read and enjoy.

 Alternatively, choose RubyFrontier > Show RubyFrontier Docs Source.
 This command is so that you can study how the docs site is constructed.
 You can then also build the docs by selecting the _default.txt_ file and then choosing RubyFrontier > Publish Site.

 FUTURE DIRECTIONS
 -----

-Now that RubyFrontier is usable with Ruby 1.9.3 (and Ruby 2.0.0), my chief goal is more and better unit tests.
-Eventually I would like to withdraw support for Ruby 1.8.7 and anything earlier than Ruby 1.9.3.
-If TextMate 2 under Mavericks keeps working for me, I will probably eventually drop support for TextMate 1 and anything earlier than Ruby 2.0.0.
-But we are a long way from that.
+It would be nice to have more and better unit tests.

+I wish I had a better way to present dialogs than `osascript` (now that TextMate's CocoaDialog is broken).

+Now that I have a lot of fairly complex sites written in RubyFrontier, it would be nice if I would document more of how I do things (i.e. share and explain my various `#tools` scripts).
+Especially since I myself keep forgetting how they work.

 LICENSE
 -----